yoderj/five_n_plus_one/README.md

  this is very weird, so heres an example.
 5n+1{2,7} 2^3 is congruent to 1, a primitive root would take 6.
 4 is the index that goes to 1 under the 5n+1 mapping, so 2^2 is the number you want. the first few digits of the string look like: 2, 3, 6, 4. the 2 tells you that 2^2 -> 7. the next tells you that 2^(2*1 + 3*3) -> 49. the third tells you that 2^(2*1 + 3*3 + 6*21) -> 7^3, and the fourth tells you that adding 4*(3*49) to the exponent will give you divisibility by 7^4

-now we address the shift.

- for each time p1^x was congruent to 1 in both mod p2^n and p2^n+1, you shift the power of p2 that you map to when you raise p1 to the number in the string by 1. the fitst bit used to mean p2, it now means p2^number of falied conditions+1.
+now we address the shift for problems that have cleared the initial checks. for each time p1^x was congruent to 1 in both mod p2^n and p2^n+1, you shift the power of p2 that you map to when you raise p1 to the number in the string by 1. the first bit used to mean p2, it now means p2^number of falied conditions+1. interestingly, in this case there are a few powers of p2 that p1 can never map to since it has a divisibility minimum.

- example: "classic" 5n+1 problem.
-2^2 under 5n+1 goes to powers of 3, 3^1 under 5n+1 goes to powers of 2
- one string represents powers of 4 that go to powers of 3. the other will represent powers of 3 that go to powers of 2
+ now to deal with 2.
+2^1 is the only case where the lifting lemma fails. since squaring a 2n+1 number = 4n^2 +4n +1, the coefficient on n^2 always big enough to be 0 mod p^n+2, but not in this one case. so the checks for